ELGAS Knowledge Hub

-Liquefied petroleum gas – LPG (LPG gas) – is the flammable hydrocarbon gases propane, butane, isobutane and mixes of the three gases used as LPG in gas heating, cooking, hot water, various commercial applications, and LP gas vehicles.
-Also spelled liquified petroleum gas and liquid petroleum gas, it is used indoors in homes and outdoors as LPG in gas BBQs, camp stoves and many other applications.
+Also spelled liquefied petroleum gas and liquid petroleum gas, LPG (propane) is used indoors in homes and outdoors as LPG in gas BBQs, camp stoves and many other applications.

-What is Liquefied Petroleum Gas – LPG?
+What is LPG – Liquified Petroleum Gas – Define LPG

 They are also referred to as natural gas liquids or NGLs.

-LP gas is colourless and odourless until an odourant is added for safety reasons.
+LPG (propane) – liquified petroleum gas is colourless and odourless until an odourant is added for safety reasons.

-Liquefied petroleum gas LPG is an excellent fuel as LPG in gas heating, cooking, and many other applications.
+Liquified petroleum gas LPG is an excellent fuel as LPG in gas heating, cooking, and many other applications.

 Natural gas liquids, also called Condensate, include other hydrocarbons, too.